-> Hackcessible is a make-a-thon that brings together engineers, designers, computer scientists, students and others to collaborate with individuals with disabilities and create workable products that support their needs.
+Hackcessible is an Assistive Technology innovation incubator consisting of series of workshops and an annual make-a-thon that brings together engineers, designers, computer scientists, students and others to collaborate with individuals with disabilities and create workable products that support their needs.

-> What makes us different?
+What makes us different?

-> We want to put end-users at the heart of the make-a-thon and invite them to lead the project as “Co-designers” to ensure we design products that are useful and effective in solving everyday challenges.
+We want to put end-users at the heart of the make-a-thon, inviting them to lead the project as “Co-designers” and to participate in every aspect of Hackcessible, from the workshops to the make-a-thon, to ensure we design products that are useful and effective in solving everyday challenges.

-> Why take part?
+Why take part?

 - You are guaranteed to learn and apply new skills.

 - A golden opportunity to build a great network and make new friends.

 - Gain experience in turning concepts into actions.

 - You’ll have built something by the end of the weekend!
 It may not be completely finished but you should have an early prototype solution to present.